 Months into the COVID-19 pandemic, it’s overwhelmingly clear that no restaurant will come out of this unscathed.
-With the restaurant industry expected to lose up to $240 billion by the end of 2020, many restaurateurs will discover that their old business model just doesn’t work in a post-COVID world.
+With the restaurant industry expected to lose up to $240 billion by the end of 2020, many restaurateurs will discover that their old business model just doesn’t work in a COVID-19 world.

 As bleak as that all sounds, restaurateurs have always found ways to innovate and evolve in times of chaos.
 Whether it’s a natural disaster or a major financial recession, disruption has always been a catalyst for positive change.
 This time around, it’s clear that many of these changes will be driven by the latest restaurant technology.

 Though some of this restaurant tech has been around for years, the industry has been slow to fully embrace digital innovations.
 Now, COVID-19 has radically changed consumer behavior and restaurants have no choice but to adopt technology that improves safety and economic viability.

 Whether it’s contactless payments, reservations software, or even robotic assistants, restaurant technology is a crucial part of the industry’s recovery.
 And for the restaurants that adopt this kind of technology early on, the path forward will be all the more smooth.

-To help you navigate this new world of restaurant technology and the role it will play in the post-COVID world, we’ve created a comprehensive guide.
+To help you navigate this new world of restaurant technology and the role it will play in the wake of COVID-19, we’ve created a comprehensive guide.